01 of 10

 Mexico Espectacular Show

 Xcaret's nightly show is outstanding.
-This was our favorite part of our day at Xcaret, and that's saying a lot, because we enjoyed the whole day.
+This is a family favorite of a day at Xcaret, although the youngest visitors may be tired out by that time.
 The show is called México Espectacular, and it really is spectacular.
-The show takes you on a journey through Mexico's history, from Prehispanic times through colonial times to modern Mexico with a focus on Mexican music and folklore.
-In this show, you will see a demonstration of the prehispanic ball game, the voladores, folk dancing, mariachis, and more.
+It takes you on a journey through Mexico's history, from Prehispanic times through colonial times to modern Mexico with a focus on Mexican music and folklore.
+In this show, you'll see a demonstration of the prehispanic ball game, the voladores, folk dancing, mariachis, and more.
 The México Espectacular show is a perfect way to end a full day at Xcaret.

 As is common in the travel industry, the writer was provided with a complimentary facility tour and meal for the purpose of reviewing those services.
 While it has not influenced this review, About.com believes in full disclosure of all potential conflicts of interest.
 For more information, see our ethics policy.